These are ten emotional signs that you need to retire. If you’re experiencing any of these signs, it’s time to start thinking about retirement.

 2. Feel Like You’re Trapped at Work.

-Do you feel like you’re trapped in a job that isn’t fulfilling?
+Do you feel trapped in a job that isn’t fulfilling?
 If so, it’s time to retire and find another career that will make you happy.

 Think about the kind of work and lifestyle you want for yourself after retirement, and do whatever it takes to achieve that.